 A look at how the housing market and changes in house prices affect the rest of the economy.
 In summary:

 - Rising house prices, generally encourage consumer spending and lead to higher economic growth – due to the wealth effect.

-- A sharp drop in house prices adversely affects consumer confidence, construction and leads to lower economic growth. (falling house prices can contribute to economic recession)
+- A sharp drop in house prices adversely affects consumer confidence, and construction and leads to lower economic growth. (falling house prices can contribute to economic recession)

 The wealth effect looks at the impact of the rising value of assets on consumer spending.

 A rise in house prices creates an increase in wealth for householders.
 As a consequence of this increase in house prices, householders will generally:

 - Be more confident about spending and borrowing on credit cards.
 They can always sell their house in an emergency.

 - Increase in equity withdrawal.
 A rise in house prices enables homeowners to take out a bigger mortgage.
 Banks can lend more on the basis of the increased price of the house.
 Households could use this bigger loan to spend on other items.
 This can create a significant increase in consumer spending.
 For example, in 2006, with rising house prices, equity withdrawal added an extra £14bn to consumer spending.
 In 2008, with falling house prices, equity withdrawal was -£7bn. (people taking the opportunity to pay off the mortgage)

 Housing equity withdrawal

 Source: Housing Equity Withdrawal at Bank of England.

 Rising house prices from 2000 to 2007 saw positive housing equity withdrawal.
 After house prices fell, equity withdrawal went into negative figures –

 Housing Prices and Banking Sector